Aviortheking/slide-fin-annee/slides.md

 <!--
 Projet AptaHome
-the mains goal is to create a software that allow to easily

-Cŕeation d'un logiciel Web permettant de facilement créer modifier de gérer les différents documents administratifs de l'entreprise

-*click*

-Contexte
+This is a software that allow to easily manage administrative documents for the company via multiple solutions, like managing documents templates, automaticly sending exported documents to the Samba server and of course manage multiple types of documents.

-POURQUOI
+Contexte: POURQUOI
 - débuté début 2020
 - automatisation des documents pro
 - reduction temps création documents

-Objectifs
+Objectifs: qu'est-ce que sa fait

 - centralisation documents entreprise
 - template de document